DevFabrizio/Fabrizio-Project-Five/README2.md

 ### Page 2: Correlation Study for Sale Price

-- State business requirement 2
+- This page answers the Business Requirements 1
 - General explaination for correlation (created for non-technical users)
 - Textual explaination of the correlation levels
 - Checkbox: Show the plots for the correlation level for the single features

 ### Page 3: Sale Price prediction

-- State business requirement 2
+- This page answers Business Requirements 2
 - Results of the ML pipeline on Lydia's houses
 - Input widgets for data prediction for any new property